-SEE's management regularly reports and discusses our workforce and people management strategies and related matters with our Board of Directors and the People and Compensation Committee (formerly the Organization and Compensation Committee), or "P&C Committee", of the Board of Directors, including matters related to compensation, succession planning, corporate culture, employee engagement, and diversity, equity and inclusion ("DEI").
+Sealed Air's management regularly reports and discusses our workforce and people management strategies and related matters with our Board of Directors and the People and Compensation Committee, or "P&C Committee", of the Board of Directors, including matters related to compensation and pay equity, development, succession planning, corporate culture, employee inclusion and engagement.

-As of December 31, 2023, our employee population was approximately 17,000 people.
-The largest component of SEE's workforce is approximately 10,800 direct manufacturing employees in our manufacturing facilities.
+As of December 31, 2024, our employee population was approximately 16,400 people.
+The largest component of Sealed Air's workforce is approximately 10,600 direct manufacturing employees in our manufacturing facilities.
 We also generally employ:

-- Marketing, sales, business development and technical packaging solutions professionals who work in the field and at our customers' facilities; - Innovation, research and development, digital, automation and sustainability focused employees who work in our Packaging Solutions Development and Innovation Centers; and - Customer service and support personnel as well as administrative and management employees who work in our offices and in remote environments.
+- Marketing, sales, business development and technical packaging solutions professionals who work in the field and at our customers' facilities; - Innovation, research and development, automation and sustainability focused employees who work in our Packaging Solutions Development and Innovation Centers; and - Customer service and support personnel as well as administrative and management employees who work in our offices and in remote environments.

-As of December 31, 2023, we had approximately 7,200 employees in the U.S. and approximately 9,800 employees outside the U.S. Our workforce is relatively stable and does not experience significant seasonal fluctuations.
+As of December 31, 2024, we had approximately 6,800 employees in the U.S. and approximately 9,600 employees outside the U.S. Our workforce is relatively stable and does not experience significant seasonal fluctuations.

-We had approximately 5,000 employees (close to 30% of total employee population and primarily outside the U.S.) who were covered by collective bargaining agreements as of December 31, 2023.
+We had approximately 5,300 employees (close to 32% of total employee population and primarily outside the U.S.) who were covered by collective bargaining agreements as of December 31, 2024.
 Many of the covered employees are represented by works councils or industrial boards, as is customary in the jurisdictions in which they are employed.
-The collective bargaining agreements covering approximately 42% of such employees will expire during 2024, and we will be engaged in negotiations to attain new agreements, which is consistent with prior years.
-We did not experience any significant union-related work stoppages during 2023 and believe we have satisfactory labor relations with our employees.
+The collective bargaining agreements covering approximately 51% of such employees will expire during 2025, and we will be engaged in negotiations to attain new agreements, which is consistent with prior years.
+Sealed Air did not experience any significant union-related work stoppages during 2024 and believe we have satisfactory labor relations with our employees.

-Culture
+Our Culture

-SEE strives to foster a caring, high-performance growth culture that will deliver consistent, sustainable profitable growth and accelerate our performance - a culture where accountability is clear and aligned, and where we reward business outcomes and impact.
+Sealed Air fosters a high-performance, highly engaged culture that will deliver consistent, profitable growth and accelerate our performance - a culture where accountability is clear and aligned and our people are connected to and rewarded for business outcomes and impact.
 Our culture guides everything we do - how we partner with our customers and suppliers, attract and retain top talent, and create value for our stakeholders.